kauralasoo/MTAT.03.239_Bioinformatics/gene_expression/Exploring_gene_expression.md

 ```

 Here, `dataset` is an [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/vignettes/SummarizedExperiment/inst/doc/SummarizedExperiment.html)  object.
 The key advantage of using SummarizedExperiment class is that the gene expression read count matrix is always stored together with the accompanying gene and sample metadata.
 Consequently, when you subset the data, SummarizedExperiment ensures that the metadata is always synchronised with the expression data itself.
-For more information, have a look at the [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/vignettes/SummarizedExperiment/inst/doc/SummarizedExperiment.html) tutorial.
+I strongly recommend you read the  [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/vignettes/SummarizedExperiment/inst/doc/SummarizedExperiment.html) tutorial to learn how to perform basic operations with these objects.

 You can see the summary of the dataset by just printing it out: